selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 (Describe gitops approach to managing config.
 Link to https://cloud.google.com/solutions/addressing-continuous-delivery-challenges-in-a-kubernetes-world) or [https://queue.acm.org/detail.cfm?id=3237207]

+Also prepare github.com/selmanj/example-istio-cluster for public consumption.

+Also note somewhere that we're assuming istioctl analyze 1.5.
 {{< /idea >}}

 The term 'GitOps' refers to the practice of treating configuration as code.
 More